tmarkn/Hololively/about.md

 The project can be found at [http://github.com/Tmarkn/hololively](http://github.com/Tmarkn/hololively).

-You can find the official application hosted at [http://hololively.com/](http://hololively.com/).

 # Rights

 This API works off of webscraping the [https://schedule.hololive.tv/lives/](https://schedule.hololive.tv/lives/) site for data.